-This week, we had an inspiring conversation with Crystal Rhee, the winner of the “Seeing Home” competition.
+This week, we had an inspiring conversation with Crystal Rhee, the winner of our “Seeing Home” competition.
 The competition was created by and sponsored by Wayfair, the company that’s reinventing the way the world shops for home.

 This competition challenged applicants to use their software development skills to create a web or mobile application to help students/families stay organized.
 For Crystal’s $3,000 winning submission, she created a web app that lets roommates make announcements to each other, keep track of tasks, appliance use, trash, guests, and rent!

 Thank you so much for doing this with us!
 What is your “backstory”?